sadsoap/cse15l-lab-reports/LabReport2.md

 ### Adding "Hello!":
 ![Image](scLR2/StringServerHello.png)

-What methods are called?
-What are the relevant arguments, and the values of any relevant fields of the class?
-How do the values of any relevant fields of the class change from this specific request?

 * The primary method being called in terminal is `StringServer`, but there are many methods nested inside that allow for the results to show.
 Inside the definition of `StringServer`, there